Community payback order and drug treatment and testing orders

 The team also has several partnerships where they work together with other organisations such as the NHS Borders Health Improvement Team, Just Cycle Social Enterprise and Home Basics furniture charity.

-All projects and other work undertaken is fully supervised and completed to required industry standards.
+All project and other work is fully supervised and completed to required community payback and health and safety requirements.

 Could the Unpaid Work team help with your project?